Kreyes96/my-travel-net/issue_template.md

-# Descripción del problema.
+# Description of the problem.
-Por favor describa el problema de la manera más clara y concisa posible.
+Please describe the problem as clearly and concisely as possible.

-# Replicando el problema.
+# Replicating the problem.
-Por favor describa paso a paso en qué situación se da el problema.
+Please describe step by step in which situation the problem occurs.

-# Dispositivo utilizado mientras observó el problema.
+# Device used while observing the problem.
-- [ ] Celular
+- [ ] Cellphone
 - [ ] Tablet
-- [ ] Computadora
+- [ ] PC
-- [ ] Televisión
+- [ ] TV

-# Sistema operativo.
+# OS.
-¿Qué sistema operativo y versión estaba utilizando cuando se presentó el problema?
+What operating system and version were you using when the problem occurred?

-# Navegador web.
+# Web navigator.
-¿Qué navegador web utilizó cuando observó el problema?
-De ser posible, escriba la versión del navegador web.
+What web browser did you use when you observed the problem?
+If possible, write the version from the web browser.